Triangulated categories of relative 1-motives: Motivic Picard functor

 \end{lemma} \begin{proof} The argument is essentially the same for the four series of equivalences; we only give the details for the first one.
-Recall that $a_\tr:\DM(S)\rightleftarrows \DA(S)$ is an equivalence of categories for all $S$ geometrically unibranch \cite[Corollary~16.2.22]{Cisinski_Deglise_BluePreprint}, hence in particular for all $X$ smooth over $k$.
+Recall that $a_\tr:\DM(S)\stackrel{\sim}{\ra} \DA(S)$ is an equivalence of categories for all $S$ geometrically unibranch \cite[Corollary~16.2.22]{Cisinski_Deglise_BluePreprint}, hence in particular for all $\Spec(k)$.
+Being equivalences of categories, $a_\tr$ and $o^\tr$ both commute with small sums and preserve compact objects.
 By construction of $a_{\tr}$, we have $a_\tr f_\sharp\simeq f_\sharp a_\tr$ for $f$ smooth.
+This implies that $a_\tr\dashv o^\tr$ restricts to an equivalence of categories between $\DA_{n,(c)}$ and $\DM_{n,(c)}$.